- General Examination FAQs

 12. Can I choose to sit paper and pencil examination?

-No. IBLCE offers computer-based testing (CBT) for the examination worldwide.
+No. The examination is offered via computer-based testing (CBT) worldwide.

 13. What should I take into consideration regarding examination conduct of candidate testing irregularities?